Byzantium: History

 The origins of Byzantium are shrouded in legend.
 Tradition says that Byzas of Megara (a city-state near Athens) founded the city when he sailed northeast across the Aegean Sea.
-The date is usually given as 667 BCE on the authority of Herodotus, who states the city was founded 17 years after Chalcedon.
-Eusebius, who wrote almost 800 years later, dates the founding of Chalcedon to 685/4 BCE, but he also dates the founding of Byzantium to 656 BCE (or a few years earlier depending on the edition).
-Herodotus' dating was later favored by Constantine the Great, who celebrated Byzantium's 1,000th anniversary between the years 333 and 334.
+The date is usually given as 667 BC on the authority of Herodotus, who states the city was founded 17 years after Chalcedon.
+Eusebius, who wrote almost 800 years later, dates the founding of Chalcedon to 685/4 BC, but he also dates the founding of Byzantium to 656 BC (or a few years earlier depending on the edition).
+Herodotus' dating was later favoured by Constantine the Great, who celebrated Byzantium's 1,000th anniversary between the years 333 and 334.

 Byzantium was mainly a trading city due to its location at the Black Sea's only entrance.
 Byzantium later conquered Chalcedon, across the Bosphorus on the Asiatic side.

-The city was taken by the Persian Empire at the time of the Scythian campaign (513 BCE) of Emperor Darius I (r.
-522–486 BCE), and was added to the administrative province of Skudra.
+The city was taken by the Persian Empire at the time of the Scythian campaign (513 BC) of Emperor Darius I (r.
+522–486 BC), and was added to the administrative province of Skudra.
 Though Achaemenid control of the city was never as stable as compared to other cities in Thrace, it was considered, alongside Sestos, to be one of the foremost Achaemenid ports on the European coast of the Bosphorus and the Hellespont.

 Byzantium was besieged by Greek forces during the Peloponnesian War.
-As part of Sparta's strategy for cutting off grain supplies to Athens during their siege of Athens, Sparta took control of the city in 411 BCE, to bring the Athenians into submission.
-The Athenian military later retook the city in 408 BCE, when the Spartans had withdrawn following their settlement.
+As part of Sparta's strategy for cutting off grain supplies to Athens during their siege of Athens, Sparta took control of the city in 411 BC, to bring the Athenians into submission.
+The Athenian military later retook the city in 408 BC, when the Spartans had withdrawn following their settlement.